-1= Dayton complied with requirements for every month in 2020.
+- 1= Dayton complied with requirements for every month in 2022.
 Turbidity is the measure of cloudiness of water and is an indication of the effectiveness of our filtration system.
 The Turbidity set by the EPA IS 0.3 NTU in 95% of the daily samples and shall not exceed 1 NTU at any time.

-2= Dayton complied with alternate compliance criteria for TOC regulations under the D/DBP rule.
-The level reported is "average".

-MCL = Maximum Containment Level - The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available technology.

-MCLG = Maximum Containment Level Goal - The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-NTU = Nephelometric Turbidity Units (measure of "cloudiness") Turbidity is used to measure the performance of the City of Dayton's sand filters during treatment process.

-MRDL = Maximum Residual Disinfectant Level - The highest level of a disinfectant allowed in drinking water.
-There is no convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-MRDLG = Maximum Residual Disinfectant Level Goal - The level of drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control contaminants.

-TT = Treatment Technique - A required process intended to reduce the level of a contaminant in drinking water.

-AL = Action Level - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements for a water system.
+As reported above, the City of Dayton's highest recorded turbidity result for 2023 at Miami Plant was 0.12 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%, and highest at Ottawa Treatment Plant was 0.08 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%. - 2= Dayton complied with alternate compliance criteria for TOC regulations under the D/DBP rule.
+The level reported is "average". - 3= Highest running annual average. - 4= Highest running quarterly average. - 5= In 2022 there were 1 distribution samples were positive for coliform bacteria.
+There were 1,500 samples analyzed. - 6= Level Reported is "average".
+Health Action Levels for PFAS.
+PFOA: 0.004 ppt, PFOS: 0.02 ppt, PFHxS: 140 ppt., GenX: 10 ppt, PFBS: 200 - MCL = Maximum Containment Level The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG = Maximum Containment Level Goal The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - NTU = Nephelometric Turbidity Units (measure of "cloudiness") - MRDL = Maximum Residual Disinfectant Level The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG = Maximum Residual Disinfectant Level Goal The level of drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control contaminants. - TT = Treatment Technique A required process intended to reduce the level of a contaminant in drinking water. - AL = Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements for a water system.

-Picocuries per liter (pCi/L): A common measure of radioactivity.
+Picocuries per liter (pCi/L): Are units of measure of radioactivity.

-N/A = Not applicable
+N/A = Not applicable > greater than < less than ND = Not detected